oktetlabs/test-environment/doc/sphinx/pages/group_te_lib_rpc_tapi.rst

 Here we will explain how to tell RPC Server to search RPC call symbol in user-specified library.

 By default a newly created RPC Server searches for symbols in Test Agent binary, but as soon as you specify an alternative library it will use that library instead.
-To switch to an alternative library use :cref:`rcf_rpc_setlibname() <rcf_rpc_setlibname>` function:
+To switch to an alternative library use :cref:`rcf_rpc_setlibname` function:

 .. ref-code-block:: c